SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 * Download the latest [SlimeVR Server zip](https://github.com/SlimeVR/SlimeVR-Server/releases/latest/download/SlimeVR.zip) and unpack it.
 * Turn each tracker on and see if they work.

 Make sure that when you turn on your tracker, it's lying on a flat surface.
-The sensors need to calibrate for 10-20 seconds in a stable environment (dependent on the model of your IMU)
+The sensors need to calibrate for 10-20 seconds in a stable environment (dependent on the model of your IMU).

 Each tracker should blink a LED briefly on startup, and then blink every few seconds to indicate its status as follows: